YEAR 9 DIGITAL TECHNOLOGY

 Picture

-Project Four: Animal of your choosing
+Project Three: Animal of your choosing

 For the final project, pick an animal that you like and have a go at making a 3D model of its head.
 Hint: find an example to work from, for example if you want to do a dog make a search for "3D model dog head."